-Central post-stroke pain, and central neuropathic pain in general, can feel a lot of different ways.
+Central post-stroke pain, and central neurological pain in general, can feel a lot of different ways.

 CPSP generally does not respond to overthe-counter painkillers like paracetamol or ibuprofen, but other treatments can help to relieve pain.
-You may be offered medications which are not primarily designed as painkillers, such as antidepressants or anti-epileptic drugs, which can help to treat the underlying problem.
+You may be offered medications which are not painkillers, such as anti-depressants or anti-epileptic drugs, which can help to treat the underlying problem.